thormeier-fhnw-repos/meco-firksy/README.md

 =

-A small application stack that helps developing prototypes with a click hint (indicating where the user may click to continue the user journey), SASS and Handlebars support.
+A small application stack that helps developing prototypes with a click hint (indicating where the user may click to continue the user journey), a functionality to add notes to pages (indicated through highlight of a node and showing the note on click) SASS and Handlebars support.
 Built on top of grunt because it does the job and I learned quite a bit from it.
 (The grunt tasks are far from optimal, though).

 The grunt tasks are livereloading every change that is made to any prototype specific file, including all files in `assets/`, `sass/` and `pages/`.
 Assets are synced on create and delete and also trigger a live reload to add images